Author Tom Wells charts how sex tech is forcing the industry to embrace a more inclusive future.

 2. Smart/responsive sex tech

 Many of the innovations in sex tech revolve around smart sex tech.
 There are toys on the market that can be paired with sex apps for a custom control, like the Chorus by We-Vibe, for example.
-For couples in long-distance relationships, this remote control smart sex tech can greatly boost their sex lives.
+This is an ideal long distance relationship toy, this remote control smart sex tech can greatly boost their sex lives.

 3. Male sex tech revolution